 Important places in Kandy: Kandyan cultural show, Tea museum, Buddhist international museum, and St. Paul’s Cathedral are some of the most prominent tourist places in Kandy.

 Important cultural places in Kandy: Natha Devala, Pattini temple, Kandy lake, tooth relic temple museum, Udawattakele sanctuary, Kandyan cultural show and Royal botanical garden are some of the other places to visit in Kandy that speak volumes about the city’s rich culture & heritage.
-Rankoth Viharaya, Gadaladeniya temple, and Embekke temple are some of the other religious places to visit in Kandy, however, these temples are located few kilometres away from the city.
+Rankoth Viharaya, Gadaladeniya temple, and Embekke temple are some of the other religious places to visit in Kandy, however, these temples are located a few kilometres away from the city.

 How to reach Kandy

 - By Road: Kandy is the hub of the road network of Sri Lanka, due to its location in the middle of the island.
-Kandy is well connected with all corner of the island with well-maintained modern roads.
+Kandy is well connected with all corners of the island with well-maintained modern roads.

-Distance to cover on this Sri Lanka cultural tour from the airport is 173 km
+The distance to cover on this Sri Lanka cultural tour from the airport is 173 km

 The duration of the trip to the cultural city of Nuwara Eliya from the airport is 4 hours

-Nuwara Eliya became a prominent holiday spot during the British rule, and the British governor developed it as a holiday destination due to its healing climate, which was very appealing to the wealthy British planters.
+Nuwara Eliya became a prominent holiday spot during British rule, and the British governor developed it as a holiday destination due to its healing climate, which was very appealing to wealthy British planters.
 Nuwara Eliya records the lowest temperature on the island with the occasional temperature dropping up to -2C degrees after the sunset.

-Historical facts about Nuwara Eliya
+Historical Facts about Nuwara Eliya

 Nuwara Eliya is among the important cultural places in Sri Lanka due to its close connection with Ramayana.
 The history of Nuwara Eliya goes back to about 7000 years and the city plays a big role in the Ramayana story.
-Nuwara Eliya is given a prominent place in the Hinduism as the place where King Ravana lived.
-According to Hindu mythology, Kin Ravana abducted Queen Sita (wife of Rama) and held captive in Nuwara Eliya.
+Nuwara Eliya is given a prominent place in Hinduism as the place where King Ravana lived.
+According to Hindu mythology, Kin Ravana abducted Queen Sita (wife of Rama) and was held captive in Nuwara Eliya.

 Important cultural sites in Nuwara Eliya: Sita Amman temple, Ashok Vatika, and Hanuman Temple are the most popular tourist places in Nuwara Eliya that are closely connected to Ramayana.

-For a walk through the city’s cultural attractions: Nuwara Eliya is most popular for nature holiday than cultural tours.
+For a walk through the city’s cultural attractions: Nuwara Eliya is most popular for nature holidays than cultural tours.
 However, Nuwara Eliya attracts many travellers from India, who are arriving in Sri Lanka to witness the places mentioned in Ramayana such as Ashok Vatika and Sita Amman temple.